electric-cloud/flow-gradle-plugin/README.md

 # flow-gradle-plugin
 A gradle plugin that houses the logic to build our ElectricFlow plugins.

-To build plugin use ./gradlew uploadArchives
+To build plugin use ./gradlew jar.
+To upload on Bintray use ./gradlew bintrayUpload.

 Sample build.gradle: